ClickHouse/clickhouse-docs/docs/en/guides/inserting-data.md

 For loading data from Postgres, users can use:

+- using [ClickPipes](/en/integrations/clickpipes/postgres), the managed integration service for ClickHouse Cloud, powered by PeerDB - now in Private Preview.
+Please [sign up here](https://clickpipes.peerdb.io/)
 - `PeerDB by ClickHouse`, an ETL tool specifically designed for PostgreSQL database replication to both self-hosted ClickHouse and ClickHouse Cloud.
-To get started, create an account on [PeerDB Cloud](https://www.peerdb.io/) and refer to [the documentation](https://docs.peerdb.io/connect/clickhouse/clickhouse-cloud) for setup instructions.
+  - PeerDB is now available natively in ClickHouse Cloud - Blazing-fast Postgres to ClickHouse CDC with our [new ClickPipe connector](/en/integrations/clickpipes/postgres) - now in Private Preview.
+Please [sign up here](https://clickpipes.peerdb.io/)
 - The [Postgres Table Function](/en/sql-reference/table-functions/postgresql) to read data directly.
 This is typically appropriate for if batch replication based on a known watermark, e.g. a timestamp. is sufficient or if it's a once-off migration.
 This approach can scale to 10's of millions of rows.
 Users looking to migrate larger datasets should consider multiple requests, each dealing with a chunk of the data.
 Staging tables can be used for each chunk prior to its partitions being moved to a final table.
 This allows failed requests to be retried.
 For further details on this bulk-loading strategy, see here.
 - Data can be exported from Postgres in CSV format.
 This can then be inserted into ClickHouse from either local files or via object storage using table functions.